-- 22.1 The Group recognises that schools have an important role in supporting the health and wellbeing of their pupils. - 22.2 Mental ill-health can be an indicator of a child or young person suffering or at risk of abuse, neglect or exploitation.
-All schools should have systems in place for identifying mental health problems and referring to appropriate agencies for additional support.

-This will ordinarily be with the consent of the child/young person and their family.
-All details of concerns and any referrals or other support arranged for the child should be documented on the school's electronic recording system.
+- 23.1 The Group recognises that schools and children's homes have an important role in supporting the health and wellbeing of the children and young people we educate and support. - 23.2 Mental ill-health can be an indicator of a child suffering or at risk of abuse, neglect or exploitation.
+All settings should have systems in place for identifying mental health problems and referring to appropriate agencies for additional support.
+This will ordinarily be with the consent of the child or young person and their family.
+All details of concerns and any referrals or other support arranged for the child/young person should be documented on the setting's electronic recording system.